 Does Medicare Cover Emergency Ambulance Transportation?

 In short – yes, Medicare will cover emergency ambulance transportation.
 Emergency ambulance transportation to a hospital or skilled nursing facility (SNF) is available when you have a sudden medical emergency, and other means of transportation like a car or taxi aren’t safe.
 You can choose where you want to go to, however, Medicare will only cover the service if you’re taken to the nearest facility.

 Situations that Medicare covers emergency ambulance transportation include:

 - You’re in shock, unconscious or bleeding heavily.

 - You need skilled medical treatment during transportation.

-These are only examples.
+These are only a few examples.
 Medicare coverage depends on the seriousness of your medical condition and whether you could’ve been safely transported by other means.

-If you could have been safely transported by land ambulance without serious danger to your life or health, Medicare pays only the land ambulance rate and you are responsible for the difference.
+If you’re transported by air ambulance when you could have safely traveled by land, Medicare will only pay the land ambulance rate, and you’re responsible for the difference.

 Does My Medicare Supplement Cover Ambulance Services?

 As long as Medicare approves your transportation, your Medicare Supplement plan will pay its portion of the cost.
 If Medicare doesn’t approve your ambulance service, then your Medicare Supplement, regardless of the plan letter, won’t pay either.